 If you see cracks that are strictly vertical or horizontal and are small in width, those are signs of expansion and shrinking of the building materials.
 In those situations, it can vary depending on the moisture level and the temperatures.
 Monitor the cracks, and as long as they do not expand in size, they might not be structural in nature.

-Here’s When You Should Contact a Structural Engineer for Cracks in Walls
+When to Contact a Structural Engineer

 Cracks can be tricky, and you can’t assess the seriousness based on their size alone.
 A professional structural engineer must evaluate the complete residence to gather all evidence to make an educated decision based on their experience and observation.
 The engineer will look at your house as a whole to tell the complete story and hopefully locate the root cause of the problem.